-In males, not just gay males, the prostate gland is adjacent to the anus and, upon stimulation, can cause an orgasm.
-So, evidently penile anal penetration can cause an orgasm for both participants in “gay sex”.
+In males, not just gay males, the prostate gland is adjacent to the anus. and upon stimulation, can cause an orgasm.
+So, evidently penile anal penetration can cause an orgasm for both participants in “gay sex.”
 And, for the record, there are plenty of heterosexual women stimulating their heterosexual partner’s prostate gland too.

 And how “successful” is the Part A into Slot B for women in heterosexual relationships?
-Interestingly, facts reveal that 75-80% of women are not having orgasms by inserting Part A into Slot B. However, with other types of clitoral stimulation, that women can participate in with women partners, the numbers flip, and almost 70% of women reach orgasm with external stimulation.
+Interestingly, facts reveal that 75-80% of women are not having orgasms by inserting Part A into Slot B. However, with other types of clitoral stimulation, used by with women who participate in sex with women partners, the numbers flip.
+Almost 70% of women reach orgasm with external stimulation.

-God, the Designer of Human Sexuality, sure did leave provision for lesbian sex and gay male sex to be satisfying.
-How clever of Him to create the human body so that women had a fun center on the outside and men had one on the inside!
+God, the Designer of Human Sexuality, sure did leave provision for satisfactory lesbian sex and gay male sex.
+How clever of Him to create the human body so that women have a fun center on the outside, and men have one on the inside!